Best Rock and Pop Songs with a Harpsichord

 I saw them in person and was inspired to get a keyboard that has a harpsichord voice.

-Jimi himself played the harpsichord, despite the fact that he himself said he couldn't play keyboards.
+Jimi himself played the harpsichord, despite the fact that he said he couldn't play keyboards.

 The harpsichord was played by session musician Don Randi, a member of The Wrecking Crew.
 He played all the keyboard parts on Forever Changes.

-The keyboardist on the song is unknown, but for what I've led to be true, the harpsichord was played by John Entwistle.
+The keyboardist on the song is unknown, but from what I've been led to believe, the harpsichord was played by John Entwistle.

 Graham Nash plays the harpsichord.
 It's a nice complement to the song's piano part, which he also played.